Las Vegas Aviators

-The team has been members of the Pacific Coast League since 1983, including the 2021 season when it was known as the Triple-A West, and won the PCL championship as the Stars in 1986 and 1988.
+The team has been members of the Pacific Coast League since 1983, including the 2021 season when it was known as the Triple-A West.
+They won the PCL championship as the Stars in 1986 and 1988 and again in 2025 as the Aviators.

 History

 Las Vegas Stars (1983–2000)

 The Las Vegas Pacific Coast League franchise traces its roots to the Portland Beavers who entered the PCL in 1919 after a two-year hiatus.
 The team relocated to Spokane, Washington, in 1973, becoming the Spokane Indians.
 The franchise moved once again in 1983, becoming the Las Vegas Stars.

-The Stars, who were the Triple-A affiliate of the San Diego Padres, became the first professional sports team to play in Las Vegas since the Las Vegas Wranglers baseball club who played from 1947 to 1952 and 1957 to 1958.
+The Stars, who were the Triple-A affiliate of the San Diego Padres, became the first professional sports team to play in Las Vegas since the Las Vegas Quicksilvers soccer club who played a single season in 1977.
 The Stars' inaugural season was quite successful, posting an 83–60 record and winning the first-half championship for the Southern Division leading to a playoff berth, but eventually losing to the Albuquerque Dukes.
 The following season, the Stars posted another successful campaign, going 71–65 and winning their second division championship (first half), but ultimately losing in the league semifinals to the Hawaii Islanders.
 After a dismal 1985 campaign, the Stars finished the 1986 season with an 80–62 record and won the second half of the Southern Division.
 In the league semifinals, the Stars defeated the Phoenix Firebirds, 3–2, and went on to win their first PCL championship, defeating the Vancouver Canadians in five games.
 The Stars won their second PCL championship in 1988, once again defeating Vancouver, this time in four games.

 After winning five division titles and two league championships in their first six years, the Stars hit a skid, posting a .500 or better record only four times and winning shares of only two division championships in the following 12 years.
 The Stars were unable to advance past the first round of the playoffs in both seasons that they qualified.
 The team's affiliation with the Padres ended after the 2000 season.